jw287962/smoothdining/README.md

 - Thinking of Implementing a shiftData Model to let users define and edit a AM shift PM shift or more shifts, from which a Shift will link to, or I could leave it like now, and have the Front-end determine what each number represents, and when to create a shift 0 or 1 or 2.
   If so, I may just add shiftData that takes a string like PM or a descriptive name within Shift model

-# API Requests

-DEPLOYED with AZURE Pipelines: https://smoothdining.azurewebsites.net/ ALL REQUEST API CALLS are built based on the HOSTLINK **{hostLink}/...**

 ## LOGIN/REGISTER